- Privacy protection off: Provides some or all of your personal contact information

 Public registration for .com and .net domains

-Domains that end in .com and .net automatically redact (or hide) some registration information in WHOIS lookups, even if you're using public registration.
-By default, only the following information shows:
+Beginning 22 May, domains that end in .com and .net automatically redact (or hide) some registration information in WHOIS lookups, even if you're using public registration.
+By default, only the following information is shown:

 - Organisation name